Chapter 3 – Deeper Transitions

 Yet, even now, a year later, sitting on the beach I still couldn’t face the deeper thought that maybe his transgendered status had been an underlying cause of my infertility.
 That would cut too deeply to face, and at this time I didn’t want to go there, or I may not be able to pull myself out of these crashing waves of change.
 The infertility had been blamed for many years on my endometriosis and its possible cure, that I had shed so many tears and finally come to peace within myself that it was meant for me to adopt my two special needs kids.
 The deepest hurt, however, was that one of my key dreams in life had always been to experience pregnancy and birth.
 This process left lasting scars in my psyche because I wasn’t even able to do the main thing that all women experience.
 It hurt at every baby shower for years, and every time a friend gave birth.
 The question was always, “Why can’t I do that?”
 But after years of crying, and then adopting two kids who took up all my time, thus fulfilling that need in me to mother, I gradually accepted the molding of that dream.
 However, sitting by the ocean at this time, I could not open that scar up yet to examine that after all infertility may not have been my fault!
 I would be too bitter, and I wanted to heal.
 Time would come later to dig into that scar.
 So I kept my reminiscences to just the transition period.

-In February of the year, we had returned back east, I had reached the decision that this was deeper than I could handle and that I couldn’t stand by and watch him transition.
-I started to refer to him as K/K (Kurt/Kathy) in my mind.
-He wanted to change his name to Kathy, but to me, s/he was still Kurt.
+In February of that year, we had returned back east, I had reached the decision that this was deeper than I could handle and that I couldn’t stand by and watch him transition.
+I started to refer to him as K/K (Kurt/Kelly) in my mind.
+He wanted to change his name to Kelly, but to me, s/he was still Kurt.
 S/He had continued going to his/her support group meetings (s/he had found one in the metropolitan area, but s/he wasn’t as happy with that group as the members were much younger than those in Denver had been).
 S/He gradually started wearing unisex clothing such as jeans and tee shirts that were not either male or female clothing.
 Eventually, s/he added makeup (usually put on when I wasn’t around to see it).
 As time went on, s/he transitioned to wearing women’s clothes to those meetings.
 Thankfully s/he would change back to the unisex clothes when around me.

 - Chapter 1 – Storming Out of the Closet